EJagassar/ElizabethTheInsightAnalyst/README.md

-- # 👋 Hi, I’m Elizabeth Jagassar!
+- # 👋 Hi, I’m Elizabeth Jagassar - The Insight Analyst!

-Hi!
-I'm Elizabeth Jagassar, known as The Insight Analyst, and I'm dedicated to unraveling insights from complex datasets.
+Hello all, welcome to my Github.
+I'm dedicated to unraveling insights from complex datasets.
 Proficient in SQL, Tableau, R, and Python, I specialize in transforming raw data into actionable strategies.

 With a keen eye for detail and a commitment to excellence, I've successfully undertaken projects that harness the power of data to drive informed decision-making.
 My proficiency extends to developing intuitive visualizations and crafting data-driven narratives.